 However, steps can be taken to limit the size of a parathyroid surgery scar and ensure it naturally blends into a patient’s neck skin.
 For example, careful incision placement helps lower the risk of a large scar after parathyroid surgery; the incision is usually in the lower neck and in the line of neck crease.
 Also, keeping an incision as short as possible helps increase the chance that a scar will be virtually invisible following parathyroid surgery.
 Having a patient-doctor conversation prior to surgery can help address the issue of scarring so both parties on the same page going in.

-The size of a parathyroid surgery scar varies based on the type of surgical technique and other factors.
+The size of a scar after parathyroid surgery varies based on the type of surgical technique and other factors.
 Generally, the scar is less than 2 centimeters in length.
 In many instances, the scar also fully heals after surgery, so it has minimal impact on appearance.

 Is a Parathyroid Surgery Scar Noticeable?